Cahn-C/Python/README.md

-# Python and Databricks Notes
+# Python

-This repository consists of python scripts and along with other projects that will be created in python, sql, scala and r.
+This repository consists of python scripts that will invovle in data manipulation, data visualization, data cleaning, web scarping and machine learning.